niteshpolicy29/game/PERFORMANCE.md

 The game is well-optimized for 60 FPS gameplay on modern hardware.
 Key optimizations include:

-1. Static physics bodies for platforms
+1. **Static physics bodies** for platforms (no physics calculations)
-2. Texture caching and reuse (candy ball, marshmallow, jelly, enemies)
+2. **Texture caching and reuse** (candy ball, marshmallow, jelly, enemies, crows)
-3. Efficient collision detection
+3. **Efficient collision detection** using physics groups
-4. Tween-based animations
-5. Proper memory cleanup
+4. **Tween-based animations** instead of manual updates
+5. **Proper memory cleanup** (particles, graphics objects destroyed after use)
-6. Conditional physics (form-specific calculations only when needed)
+6. **Conditional physics** (form-specific calculations only when needed)
-7. Particle cleanup after transformation and death effects
+7. **Particle cleanup** after transformation and death effects
-8. Water physics only calculated when marshmallow is in water
+8. **Water physics** only calculated when marshmallow is in water
-9. Form-specific death animations with proper cleanup
+9. **Form-specific death animations** with proper cleanup
+10. **Procedural texture generation** (one-time creation, then cached)
+11. **Background parallax** with scroll factors for depth
+12. **Crow object pooling** (implicit through array management)

-Performance is stable across the 8220-unit world with 6 enemies and 20+ platforms.
+Performance is stable across the 8220-unit world with:
+- 6 enemy bats with patrol AI
+- 20+ platforms (static bodies)
+- 2 water areas with animated waves
+- 3+ flying crows with wing animation
+- Extensive Halloween background elements
+- Triple-form transformation system

 The triple-form transformation system adds minimal overhead due to conditional physics application.
-Water physics for marshmallow form are efficiently calculated only when needed.
-Room for future enhancements like object pooling and sprite atlases if needed for larger levels or more complex gameplay.
+Water physics for marshmallow form are efficiently calculated only when needed using spring physics and adaptive dampening.
+Room for future enhancements like explicit object pooling for particles and sprite atlases if needed for larger levels or more complex gameplay.